citrix/citrix-daas-rest-go/citrixorchestration/docs/CreateInstalledAppRequestModel.md

 HasWorkingDirectory returns a boolean if a field has been set.

+### SetWorkingDirectoryNil

+`func (o *CreateInstalledAppRequestModel) SetWorkingDirectoryNil(b bool)`

+ SetWorkingDirectoryNil sets the value for WorkingDirectory to be an explicit nil

+### UnsetWorkingDirectory
+`func (o *CreateInstalledAppRequestModel) UnsetWorkingDirectory()`

+UnsetWorkingDirectory ensures that no value is present for WorkingDirectory, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)